 - Environmental Protection Agency Underground Injection Control (UIC) Program

 - TCEQ Underground Injection Control Program

-- RRC Oil and Gas Division Injection/Disposal Well Permit Testing and Monitoring Seminar Manual
+- RRC Injection/Disposal Well Permitting, Testing, and Monitoring Manual

 - Department of State Health Services Lab Services Section, Environmental Sciences Branch provides laboratory services for UIC programs.